monsonite/SPIder/README.md

 SPIder is a work in progress and is updated regularly.
 It uses about 36 simple "TTL" logic packages, plus a couple of 32Kx8 RAMS and a 64Kx16 ROM.

+The bit serial architecture processes data 1-bit at a time.
+For a 16-bit addition, 16 clock cycles will be required.
+With modern 74HC logic which will clock at up to 20MHz, a 16-bit addition will be around 1uS - which puts it on par with a 1970's minicomputer such as the PDP-11 or Data General Nova machines.

+The architecture is based on shift registers, which for practical purposes are made from pairs of 8-bit shift registers.
+There are up to 8-registers available:

+Accumulator     A
+General Purpose X
+General Purpose Y
+Program Counter PC
+Memory Read     R
+Memory Write    W
+(Switch) Input  I
+Output          O

 Here are some development notes from the last week:

 1. The clock pulse sequencer is absolutely key to the operation of a bit serial CPU.
 It co-ordinates all operations of data transfer between registers.
 Think of it as a very simple Finite State Machine.
 Fortunately it is just a 4-bit counter, a couple of 7400 NANDS and half a 7474 Flipflop.